GeorgePetre11/CyberEdPlatform/README.md

 docker-compose up --build -d
 ```

-Wait for all services to start (about 4-5 minutes).
+Wait for all services to start (approximately 4-5 minutes).
 You should see:
 ```
 rabbitmq         | RabbitMQ is running user-service     | User Service is running on port 8081